 Mr. McGregor joined Broadcom from Philips Semiconductors (now NXP Semiconductors) where he served as President and CEO from 2001 to 2004.
 He joined Philips in 1998 and rose through a series of leadership positions.
 Prior to joining Philips, Mr. McGregor served in a range of senior management positions at Santa Cruz Operation Inc. (SCO), a provider of open systems software.
 He also served in senior positions at Digital Equipment Corporation (now part of HP) and Microsoft, where he was Director of the Interactive Systems Group and architect and development team leader for the original version of Microsoft Windows®.
 Prior to Microsoft, Mr. McGregor worked at Xerox Corporation's Palo Alto Research Center (PARC), where he was involved in designing software for the first personal computers employing graphical user interfaces.

 Mr. McGregor received a B.A. in Psychology and a M.S. in Computer Science and Computer Engineering from Stanford University.
-He is the Vice Chairman of the Global Semiconductor Alliance Board of Directors, serves on the board of Ingram Micro, on the Engineering Advisory Council for Stanford University and also is President of Broadcom Foundation.
+He is the Vice Chairman of the Global Semiconductor Alliance Board of Directors, serves on the board of Ingram Micro, on the Engineering Advisory Council for Stanford University and also is Chairman of the Board of Broadcom Foundation.
 Most recently, Mr. McGregor received UCLA's 2013 IS Executive Leadership Award.

 and Chief Technical Officer